 In the highly competitive 3D CAD software sector, it’s not enough to have a superior product; companies have to back that software excellence with a technical support team that has both a depth of product knowledge and the people skills to help frustrated customers who need technical support.

-This firm invests a great deal of time and money making sure their tech support team has the technical knowledge to answer even the most obscure client question.
-However, until the company contracted with TrainSmart for a two-part Customer Service workshop, none of the members of the tech support team had ever participated in a workshop to help them master the people skills needed to succeed at their jobs.
+This firm invests a great deal of time and money in making sure its tech support team has the technical knowledge to answer even the most obscure client question.
+However, until the company contracted with TrainSmart for a two-part customer service training in Minneapolis, none of the members of the tech support team had ever participated in a workshop to help them master the people skills needed to succeed at their jobs.

-The client wanted to provide the team with basic customer service skills training for both their phone conversations and email support.
+The client wanted to provide the customer service support team with basic customer service skills training to improve their phone conversations and email etiquette.

 In a pre-training meeting, the client shared that 80% of their support is provided on the phone.
 As part of his responsibility as a manager, the client regularly listens to the calls and said the team members needed to acquire skills on how to respond to unhappy customers.
 He observed that the majority of the team members didn’t know how to respond to customers who are stressed and somewhat agitated.